saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-11-juniper-shell-command.md

 True
 ```

 The first command did not complete because the timeout was too short.
 The second command, which had an increased timeout, did complete.
-The way this is determined currently is by checking whether or not the prompt that is returned by the SSH session matches the prompt that should be there after a command completed.

 Another thing worth mentioning is that <b>StartShell</b> can be used with the context manager.
 This means you can use <b>with</b> to open the connection.
 As soon as the block of code in the <b>with</b> statement is executed, the device connection is automatically closed: